aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 **ExpectedIdentity Attributes:**

 `identityName` - name of the validated identity.
+Supports [attribute replacement](#attribute-replacement-pattern).

-`validateUnlistedLinks` - when set to true, ITF will throw in case there are links on validated identity which are not present inside `<ExpectedLinks>` tag.
+`validateUnlistedLinks` - when set to true, ITF will throw in case there are links on validated identity Also that are not present inside `<ExpectedLinks>` tag.
 Default value false.

-`validateUnlistedRoles`\- when set to true, ITF will throw in case there are roles on validated identity which are not present in the `<ExpectedRoles>` tag.
+`validateUnlistedRoles` - when set to true, ITF will throw in case there are roles on validated identity that are not present in the `<ExpectedRoles>` tag.

-`<Attributes>` - contains list of identity attribute entries to be validated.
+`<Attributes>` - contains a list of identity attribute entries to be validated.
 You can use `today+/-n` [pseudo value](/Pseudo%20date%20handling) as value here.
+Supports [attribute replacement](#attribute-replacement-pattern) in entry values.

-`<ExpectedLinks>` - contains list of `<ExpectedLink>` tag to be validated.
+`<ExpectedLinks>` - contains a list of `<ExpectedLink>` tag to be validated.

 `<ExpectedLink>` - contains link data to be validated against validated identity.